The Utilization of CHO Cells for the Development of Cell Line Producing Recombinant Proteins

 Rodent cells, in general, were utilized early on for their ability to create uniform cell lines.
 Though, the more that was learned about different rodent cells, the clearer it became that one strain—Chinese hamster ovary cells—were superior.

-- Robust growth properties – CHO cells demonstrate a remarkable ability to grow rapidly, both in media suspension and as adherent cells.
+- Robust cell growth properties – CHO cells demonstrate a remarkable ability to grow rapidly, both in media suspension and as adherent cells.

 - Easily modifiable – Perhaps due to their pre-embryonic quality, genetic modification is particularly easy with CHO cells.
 This makes them ideal for cloning, high transfection efficiency rates, and of course, recombinant protein production.